Integration SIB project

 What is SIB?

 The Finnish Innovation Fund Sitra introduced the Social Impact Bond model to Finland as part of impact investing.
-In the SIB project the performance objectives are specified in great detail, both for the wellbeing set as the target and for the economic benefit.
-Reaching the objectives is measured on a regular basis and the public sector only pays for the outcome – in this project, that immigrants find employment.
+In the SIB project the performance objectives were specified in great detail, both for the wellbeing set as the target and for the economic benefit.
+Reaching the objectives was measured on a regular basis and the public sector only paid for the outcome – in this project, that immigrants find employment.

 Press release of the Ministry of Economic Affairs and Employment 2 June 2017: New inputs to boost immigrant’s employment